Hwasong-8: List of tests

-Impact of the 27 September 2021 test
+Impact of the 28 September 2021 test

+According to an assessment from South Korean Joint Chiefs of Staff after the launch, Hwasong-8 is in the early stage of development, and that it would take North Korea "a significant amount of time" to deploy the missile.

 The launch of the missile also served a political purpose, in demonstrating the government's ability to continue bolstering its deterrence, showing the accomplishments while also potentially giving legitimacy and prestige at a time where there is much attention paid towards hypersonic missiles.
 It also likely served an international purpose, as the launch had indeed attracted a wide range of attention, such as 'joining a race headed by major military powers to deploy the advanced weapons system', as Reuters wrote, or that it 'could change the military equation in East Asia', according to a CNN commentary.
 However, the majority of ballistic missiles of North Korea already reenter at hypersonic speeds, but the still improve chances in survival of the warhead, although these reentry vehicles are significantly more expensive than a traditional reentry vehicle, and is unlikely to form more than a small part of its missile force.
 This has also appeared to be part of a growing arms race in Korea, with this missile demonstrating its technological prowess over South Korea.

 MaRV version

-Hwasong-8 has a version fitted with maneuverable reentry vehicle (MaRV).
+The 2021 version of Hwasong-8 has a version fitted with maneuverable reentry vehicle (MaRV).
 Its presumed official designation is Hwasong-12A.
 The missile is also known as Hypersonic Missile Type 2 under South Korean naming convention.

 It was test-fired twice, on 5 January and 11 January 2022.